KSKS: KFYE and KSKS

+Changes in ownership

-On November 16, 2006, CBS Radio announced the sale of KSKS and its other Fresno-area stations to Peak Broadcasting.
+In 2006, CBS Radio decided to leave most medium-sized media markets and concentrate on its stations in larger cities.
+On November 16 of that year, the company announced the sale of KSKS and its other Fresno-area stations to Peak Broadcasting.

 On August 30, 2013, a deal was announced in which Townsquare Media would purchase Peak Broadcasting, and then immediately swap Peak's Fresno stations, including KSKS, to Cumulus Media in exchange for Cumulus' stations in Dubuque, Iowa and Poughkeepsie, New York.
 The deal was part of Cumulus' acquisition of Dial Global.
 Peak, Townsquare, and Dial Global were all controlled by Oaktree Capital Management.
 The sale to Cumulus was completed on November 14, 2013.